-NASA’s Orion spacecraft will fly around the Moon for the uncrewed Artemis I mission which launched aboard the powerful Space Launch System rocket.
-As part of a technology demonstration, Lockheed Martin has installed a unique, vehicle-connected crew interface technology demonstration, which includes Amazon's Alexa voice-activated virtual assistant and Webex by Cisco, a video communication and collaboration software tool.
+NASA’s Orion spacecraft flew around the Moon during the uncrewed Artemis I mission, which launched aboard the powerful Space Launch System rocket.
+As part of a technology demonstration, Lockheed Martin installed a unique, vehicle-connected crew interface technology demonstration, which includes Amazon's Alexa voice-activated virtual assistant and Webex by Cisco, a video communication and collaboration software tool.

 Callisto® is a collaboration between Lockheed Martin, Amazon and Cisco.
 The custom, space-grade hardware features innovative technology that allows Alexa to function without an internet connection and Webex to provide a video-conferencing function that is quite literally out of this world.